8gears/containerized-guacamole/README.md

 # Apache Guacamole in a Container Secured with TLS

-This Docker Compose setup makes it very easy run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy TLS secured with Let's Encrypt.
+This Docker Compose setup makes it very easy (only 3 cli commands) to run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy and everything TLS secured with Let's Encrypt.

 ## Unique Features

-* Unlike other examples with compose this setup is much simpler to setup and is inline with common docker practice.
+* Unlike other solutions this setup is much simpler to setup and is inline with docker/docker-compse best practice.
-* This composition is using official Apache Guacamole Docker Images [guacamole/guacamole:latest](https://hub.docker.com/r/guacamole/).
+* Here we use official Apache Guacamole Docker Images [guacamole/guacamole:latest](https://hub.docker.com/r/guacamole/) always up to date.
 * Automatically created and configured Nginx Reverse Proxy in front of the Guacamole Service.
-* TLS encrypted traffic with Let's Encrypt for your public custom domain.
+* TLS encrypted traffic with Let's Encrypt for your public domain.
 * Minimal configuration of only *two* mandatory environment variables.

 ## Run

-Before you start the service configure two mandatory parameters.
+Before you start the service, define three mandatory variables.
 The easiest way is to create a `.env` file in your working directory eg.:

 *Step 1*